How Long Is Pulled Pork Good For?

 It’s obvious that using the freezer brings the longer result.
 For the exact time, I’ll show you soon in the section below.

 As you’re placing the bags, make sure you organize them by stacking them flatly on top of each other.
-This way, you’ll save a lot of space for your fridge.
+This way, you’ll save a lot of space in your fridge.

 Note: